Combining quantum noise reduction resources: a practical approach: Combining Backaction Evasion and Squeezing

 To compare the performance of the position and momentum sensing protocols, we must first distinguish between the relevant search strategies for specific signals.
-For dark matter detection, we distinguish between a monochromatic signal such as the coherent field generated by ultralight dark matter candidates \cite{carney2021ultralight} and broadband impulse signals expected in heavy dark matter candidates \cite{carney2020proposal}.
-For the monochromatic signal, the exact frequency is unknown and consequently we consider narrow-band or resonant search strategies.
-For a heavy dark matter search including long-range interactions, the target frequency band is 1-10 MHz for the expected rapid impulse signal, where we consider a broadband search.
+For dark matter detection, we distinguish between a monochromatic signal, such as the one from the coherent field generated by ultralight dark matter candidates~\cite{carney2021ultralight}, and a broadband impulse signal, as the one expected for heavy dark matter candidates~\cite{carney2020proposal}.
+For the monochromatic signal, considering narrow-band or resonant search strategies is more effective.
+For a heavy dark matter search including long-range interactions, the target frequency band is 1-10 MHz for the expected short impulse signal; thus, we consider a broadband search.